 When sending money to Swaziland it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

-Use our Send to Swazi Lilangeni calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Swazi Lilangeni deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Swazi lilangeni deposited into the recipient bank account and less margins and fees kept by the banks!